$w_{1+\infty}$ and Carrollian Holography: An Infinity of Soft Theorems

 with the unique local Carrollian field $\Phi_1$ satisfying $\dot{\Phi}_1\sim\Phi$.
 It is important to note that the OPE of the local field $\Phi_1$ must not be completely determinable in terms of that of the field $\Phi$; more precisely, it should hold that:

 as happens for the fields $S^+_k$.

 Remembering the decomposition \eqref{33}, we first collect the $S^+_{2(e)}\Phi$ `OPE' as:

-that, for $t_p=0$, matches exactly to the subsubleading conformally soft graviton OPE with a 2D Celestial conformal primary as in \cite{Banerjee:2021cly}, since clearly, $\Delta_{\Phi_1}=\Delta_{\Phi}-1$ and $m_{\Phi_1}=m_\Phi$.
-This observation is consistent with the earlier interpretation in section \ref{s5} of the object $S^+_{2(e)}(z,\bar{z})$ as the Celestial conformally soft graviton field $H^{-1}(z,\bar{z})$ in \cite{Guevara:2021abz}.
+that is the Carrollian conformal counterpart of the subsubleading conformally soft graviton OPE with a 2D Celestial conformal primary as in \cite{Banerjee:2021cly}, since clearly, $\Delta_{\Phi_1}=\Delta_{\Phi}-1$ and $m_{\Phi_1}=m_\Phi$.
+This observation is consistent with the earlier interpretation in section \ref{s5} of the object $S^+_{2(e)}(\infty,z,\bar{z})$ as the Celestial conformally soft graviton field $H^{-1}(z,\bar{z})$ in \cite{Guevara:2021abz}.
 This `OPE' is further decomposed according to the anti-holomorphic `mode-expansion' \eqref{39} as:

 where it is understood that the fields on the r.h.s. are at $\mathbf{x}_p$.
 Finally, the holomorphic mode-expansion of the `modes' $H^2_k$ are given by \eqref{42} as:

 that implies the following transformation generated by, e.g. the modes $H^2_{-\frac{1}{2};n}$ , from \eqref{51}: